What is a Phishing Attack?

 1. Provide Sensitive Information

-This aims to gain sensitive information such as login credentials, ATM PINs, credit card details, social security number from victims and use that information for financial gain.
+This aims to gain sensitive information such as login credentials, ATM PINs, credit card details, social security numbers from victims and use that information for financial gain.

 2. Download Malware